 - There's a special poison that works only on immortals; it doesn't directly kill them, but it basically reopens every single wound they've ever received after becoming immortal.
 When used on Manji, the results are especially gory, excruciating, and horrific.

-- Thurim in Requiem Chevalier Vampire had a Healing Factor gifted to him by Dracula.
+- Thurim in Requiem Vampire Knight had a Healing Factor gifted to him by Dracula.
 When Thurim rebelled, Dracula took advantage of Thurim's unkillability by having him drawn and quartered for eternity.

 - Superman's near invulnerability is often parodied by having it also prevent him from shaving because even his beard is too tough to cut, leading to some memorable workarounds.

 - In Rising Stars one man's power is invulnerability from external harm—but this also leaves him highly insensitive to any form of touch, except on the back of his tongue, where he could still taste.
 He developed an eating disorder and became an indestructible obese man.

 - In an Incredible Hulk storyline, the Hulk gets poisoned and has to give a blood sample; however, the needles can't penetrate his tough skin.
 He resorts to hitting himself over and over again till he bleeds out enough to fill a test tube.